Huy-DNA/MPiSC/report/chapters/background/index.typ

 === ABA problem

 In implementing concurrent lock-free algorithms, hardware atomic instructions are utilized to achieve linearizability.
 The most popular atomic operation instruction is compare-and-swap (CAS).
-The reason for its popularity is (1) CAS is a *universal atomic instruction* - it has the *concensus number* of $infinity$ - which means it's the most powerful atomic instruction @herlihy-hierarchy (2) CAS is implemented in most hardware (3) some concurrent lock-free data structures such as MPSC can only be implemented using powerful atomic instruction such as CAS.
+The reason for its popularity is (1) CAS is a *universal atomic instruction* - it has the *concensus number* of $infinity$ - which means it's the most powerful atomic instruction @herlihy-hierarchy (2) CAS is implemented in most hardware (3) some concurrent lock-free data structures such as MPSC can only be implemented using powerful atomic instructions such as CAS.
 The semantic of CAS is as follows.
 Given the instruction `CAS(memory location, old value, new value)`, atomically compares the value at `memory location` to see if it equals `old value`; if so, sets the value at `memory location` to `new value` and returns true; otherwise, leaves the value at `memory location` unchanged and returns false.
 Concurrent algorithms often utilize CAS as follows:
 1. Read the current value `old value = read(memory location)`.
 2. Compute `new value` from `old value` by manipulating some resources associated with `old value` and allocating new resources for `new value`.
 3. Call `CAS(memory location, old value, new value)`.
 If that succeeds, the new resources for `new value` remain valid because it was computed using valid resources associated with `old value`, which has not been modified since the last read.
 Otherwise, free up `new value` because `old value` is no longer there, so its associated resources are not valid.